wp-plugins/responsive-tabs/readme.txt

 4. Finding the shortcode (admin view)

 == Changelog ==
+= 3.0 =
+* SAFE UPDATE: No data loss for those upgrading from version 2.0 or higher
+* New admin interface (new framework)
+* You can now force the plugin's original fonts (user request)
+* Added docs and support forums links
+* Added instructions
+* Much cleaner code

 = 2.0 =
 * WARNING: FOR THOSE WHO UPGRADE FROM AN EARLIER VERSION TO THIS VERSION, YOU MIGHT EXPERIENCE STYLING CHANGES (NO DATA LOSS)!
 * Major styling bug fixes (spacing, fonts)